Announcements

 Concentration: None

-The Wand-Extinguishing Charm can be quickly cast and its effect is immediate.
-There is no harm of backlash, making it as safe as the charm it counters.
+The Wand-Extinguishing Charm can be quickly cast, and its effect is immediate.
+There is no risk of backfire, making it as safe as the charm it counters.

 Year One of Charms presents an overview of the basics of spellcasting.
 Beginning with essential wizarding laws and touching briefly upon wandlore, we then discuss the components that are present within spells.
 Along the way you’ll learn of and practice the basic spells that all beginning witches and wizards should know.
 We’ll explore how such basic spells as the Severing Charm, the Levitation Charm and the Sunlight Charm demonstrate these fundamental aspects of spellcasting.